Oakton CARES - COVID-19 Emergency Relief Fund

 Visiting students at Oakton should contact their home institution to learn how their institution is making CARES Act federal funds available to students who qualify.

-Qualifying expense resulting from the COVID-19 crisis and change in campus operations in spring 2020.
+Qualifying expense resulting from the COVID-19 crisis and change in campus operations in spring, summer, and/or fall 2020.

 Additional consideration will be given to: